ffwff/hana/DOCUMENTATION.md

 ## Optional libraries

-In addition to the standard library, Hana also comes included with some optional libraries that must be imported.
+In addition to the standard library, Hana also comes included with some optional libraries that must be imported to use.

 ### JSON